The Wasserstein Proximal Gradient Algorithm: Introduction

 A natural approach to minimize the sum of a smooth and a nonsmooth convex functions over a Hilbert space is to apply the proximal gradient algorithm~\cite{bau-com-livre11}, which implements a gradient step for the smooth term and a proximal step for the nonsmooth one.
 Indeed, many nonsmooth regularizers admit closed form proximity operators\footnote{see www.proximity-operator.net}.
-In this work we propose and analyze a splitting algorithm to minimize the functional $\cG$ over $\cP_2(\sX)$, that can be seen as an analogue to the proximal gradient algorithm.
-More precisely, the proposed algorithm implements a forward (gradient step) for the smooth term $\cE_F$ and relies on the JKO (Jordan-Kinderlehrer-Otto) operator for the non-smooth term $\cH$~\cite{jordan1998variational} only, which plays the role of a proximity operator.
+In this work we propose and analyze a splitting algorithm, the Forward-Backward (FB) scheme, to minimize the functional $\cG$ over $\cP_2(\sX)$.
+The FB scheme can be seen as an analogue to the proximal gradient algorithm in the Wasserstein space.
+This algorithm has already been studied (but no convergence rate has been established) in~\cite{wibisono2018sampling} in the particular case where $\cH$ is the negative entropy.
+Notably, ~\cite[Section F.1]{wibisono2018sampling} explains why the FB scheme should be unbiased, unlike Forward-Flow discretizations like LMC.

+More precisely, the proposed algorithm implements a forward (gradient step) for the smooth term $\cE_F$ and relies on the JKO operator for the nonsmooth term $\cH$~\cite{jordan1998variational} only, which plays the role of a proximity operator.
 This approach provides an algorithm with lower iteration complexity compared to the "full" JKO scheme applied to $\cE_F + \cH$.

 \textbf{Contributions.} In summary, the Wasserstein gradient flows to minimize~\eqref{eq:composite} are well understood and modelize many machine learning algorithms.
-However, little is known about the minimization power of discretized gradient flows, that are better modelizations of these machine learning algorithms.
+Discretized Wasserstein gradient flows have been proposed but little is known about their minimization power.
 In this work, we propose a natural optimization algorithm to solve Problem~\eqref{eq:composite}, which is a Forward-Backward discretization of the Wasserstein gradient flow.
 This algorithm is a generalization of a discretization scheme proposed in~\cite{wibisono2018sampling}.
 Our main contribution is to prove non asymptotic rates for the proposed scheme, under the assumptions that $F$ is smooth and convex and that $\cH$ is convex along the generalized geodesics defined by the Wasserstein distance.
-We show that the obtained rates fortunately match the ones of the proximal gradient algorithm over Hilbert spaces (resp. the associated Wasserstein gradient flow).
+We show that the obtained rates fortunately match the ones of the proximal gradient algorithm over Hilbert spaces.